0xshr00msz/Izanami-CTF/README.md

 - `flag`: The correct flag string
 - `chakra_cost`: Chakra points required to attempt
 - Various boolean fields for challenge types (has_xss, has_sqli, etc.)
+- `has_pygame`: Boolean indicating if the challenge is a Pygame challenge
+- `pygame_file`: Path to the Pygame file for interactive game challenges

 #### Other Key Models
 - `DifficultyLevel`: Defines difficulty levels